suyashsethia/RAG-Model-for-NCERT/README.md

 ## Acknowledgements

 This project utilizes Google's Gemini API and FAISS library.
-Thanks to the providers of the NCERT dataset and the subject classification dataset.Thanks to SarvamAI to provide me with the opportunity to do thsi worderfull project .
+Thanks to the providers of the NCERT dataset and the subject classification dataset.Thanks to SarvamAI to provide me with the opportunity to do this worderful project .